bmuller/fake/README.markdown

 This means that your current code lives in `current`, and new deploys just change where that directory links to.
 Rollbacks are as easy as changing where `current` points to.
 You also get the benefit of automatically retaining the contents of whatever shared files/folders you want to keep (they actually live in the `shared` directory, and just get re-linked inside your `current` folder on each deploy/rollback).

-Here's an example of all that's needed in a fabfile to do all of this:
+Here's an example of all that's needed in a `fabfile.py` to do all of this:

 ```python
 from fake.api import env, run, task